Collecting figures as a hobby

 Game Prize

-These figures are intended as prizes for arcades to be won from machines.
-Due to the winning mechanism of the machine, the product must be able to withstand vigorous drops, and the figure is also manufactured and packaged with this in mind, the outer box's role is to absorb shocks.
-It should also be noted that the category is divided into two more subcategories, basic awards and, should we say, special awards – the line of special awards is named by manufacturer (e.g. SQ, EXQ, SSS).
+These figurines are intended as prizes to be won in arcades from slot machines.
+Because of the winning mechanism of the machine, the product must be able to withstand heavy drops and the figure is also manufactured and packaged with this in mind, with the outer box designed to absorb the impact.
+It is also worth noting that the category is further divided into two sub-categories, the basic awards and, shall we say, the special awards - the special awards line is named by manufacturer (e.g. SQ, EXQ, SSS).

-At the basic level, the packaging rarely has a transparent window and the lids and bottom are closed with ordinary tape, seals are hardly ever used on these figures.
-In this category, the box is "just" a product package whose function is to protect the contents from bumps.
-Inside the box, the figures are in closed plastic bags that act as an actual "seal" of non-opening.
-Depending on the manufacturer, the special prize boxes may already have a window and the figure may also be in the blister.
-The attractiveness of Game Prize is its affordable price, as a counterweight the traces of work and details usually do not stand up to closer critical scrutiny.
-These are mass-produced, the handcraft part is minimal.
+At the basic level, the packaging rarely has a transparent window and the lids and base are sealed with plain tape, seals are hardly ever used on these figures.
+In this category, the box is "just" a product package whose function is to protect the contents from dents.
+Inside the box, the figures are in sealed plastic bags which act as an actual "seal" of unopening.
+Depending on the manufacturer, special prize boxes may already have a window and the figure may also be in a blister.
+The attraction of Game Prizes is their low price, on the other hand, the workmanship and details do not usually stand up to critical scrutiny.
+These are produced in bulk, with minimal craftsmanship.

 Pop Up Parade (Ichibansho, Conofig, Trio Try It, Luminasta, etc.)

-Good Smile Company's new figure series (Ichibansho is Bandai's equivalent, Conofig Aniplex's), with the goal of bringing affordable but still high-quality figures to fans.
-Of course, you won't be surprised at the level of scale figures, but in Pop Up Parade the price-quality ratio is undeniably excellent.
-The Pop Up Parade figures have no joints and quite a few spare parts, the poses are static.
-Assembling a pop up parade is usually just a matter of attaching the stand.
+A new line of figures from Good Smile Company (Ichibansho is the equivalent of Bandai, Conofig Aniplex), with the aim of bringing affordable yet high quality figures to fans.
+Of course, it doesn't reach the level of scale figures, but the price/quality ratio of Pop Up Parade is undeniably excellent.
+The Pop Up Parade figures have no joints and rather sparsely interchangeable parts, the poses are static.
+Assembling the Pop Up Parade is usually just a matter of attaching it to a stand.

 Scale (and Non-Scale)